 Akeel Malik handles the day-to-day running of the Urban Splash Residential fund.
 He joined from UBS Investment Bank where he was part of the Real Estate, Lodging & Leisure (RELL) team advising on M&A, Equity and Debt Capital Markets transactions with a combined value of c.£20bn.
 These included the acquisition of Sponda by Blackstone for €3.8bn and the take private of MarketTech (owner of Camden Lock) for £893m.
 Prior to this, Akeel co-founded the education technology platform Aula.
 He graduated from Pembroke College, University of Oxford with a BA in Economics & Management.

-Carol is Strategic Business Development Director and Head of Brand Engagement at WRG.
-Previously she was Managing Director of TBWA working across key accounts including PZ Cussons, Henkel, AG Barr and Brother.
+Co-founder of the Haybarn Group, Carol was formerly Strategic Business Development Director and Head of Brand Engagement at WRG.
+Previously she was Managing Director of TBWA.
 She then moved to McCann Erickson and led the drive into Social Marketing where the emphasis was on effective behaviour change for a variety of clients including the NHS and the COI.